bodom0015/selenium-test-harness/README.md

 ```

 ## Usage
-The test suites can be run:
+The test suites can be run by:

-1. in Eclipse (via the TestNG Eclipse plugin) - right click a testng-*.xml file in Eclipse and choose "Run As > TestNG Suite"
+1. Eclipse (via the TestNG Eclipse plugin) - right click a testng-*.xml file in Eclipse and choose "Run As > TestNG Suite"
-2. via Maven command line - navigate to the root folder of the project (with pom.xml) and execute "mvn clean package integration-test"
+2. Maven command line - navigate to the root folder of the project (with pom.xml) and execute "mvn clean package integration-test"

 ## License